Message from Police Chief

-Welcome to the official website of the City of Middletown Police Department.
-It is my honor to serve as your Chief of Police, and I am proud to share with you an overview of the outstanding services that our organization provides to the Middletown community.
-The City of Middletown Police Department has a long and storied history, one that dates back more than 125 years to 1888.
-For generations, the dedicated men and women of this organization have been protecting and serving our city, 24 hours per day, 7 days per week, with the highest level of integrity and professionalism.
-Collectively, we are committed to maintaining the high quality of life that residents and visitors have come to expect from the City of Middletown.
-However, we also recognize that in order for our police department to be truly successful in achieving our mission, we must have the respect and unwavering support of the people whom we serve.
+I am truly honored to serve as your Police Chief, and I am committed to providing the highest level of service to our residents and business owners.
+This website provides an in-depth overview of our organization and the various services that we provide to the community.
+The City of Middletown Police Department has a proud history, one that dates back more than 130 years to 1888.
+For generations, the dedicated men and women of this police department have been protecting and serving our city, 24 hours per day, 7 days per week, 365 days per year, with the highest level of honesty, integrity, and commitment.
+You have my firm promise that our officers will continue to work tirelessly to maintain the high quality of life that our residents and visitors have come to expect from the City of Middletown.

 In order to accomplish our mission and community objectives, we must have the respect and unwavering support of the people we serve.
 For this reason, community policing is a primary focus for our agency.
 I want to ensure that our work has deep roots in transparency and that we work together with our citizens to develop mutual trust between the police department and the community.
 This objective undoubtedly requires a collective approach, with the open exchange of ideas and information, so that the complex challenges that exist within our city can be more effectively addressed.
 I am thoroughly committed to resolving our differences, and I pledge to work closely with our community leaders to strengthen my department's bond with our residents through new and progressive outreach activities.

 I encourage you to review this website, as well as those of our community partners, to take full advantage of the various opportunities that exist within our community.
 Together, we can build a stronger, safer Middletown!